 Ask a Real Bride: Planning Your Wedding Guest List

-When I got engaged, I just about instantly began planning my wedding: the venue, the atmosphere, the music, and of course, the guests.
-Little did I know, I’d be accommodating the wishes of my in-laws, my own parents, and managing expectations from extended family and opinionated friends.
+When I got engaged, I just about instantly began planning my wedding: the venue, the atmosphere, the music, and, of course, the guests.
+Little did I know, I’d be accommodating the wishes of my in-laws and my own parents and managing expectations from extended family and opinionated friends.
 Planning my guest list was more overwhelming than I expected—and I’m sure I’m not alone when I say that!

 To help you navigate the not-always-smooth waters of guest list planning, I’ve surveyed married friends and brides-to-be to compile the best tips that will get you through it, regardless of venue, budget, and wedding style.
 Take a look below for our step-by-step guide for building your perfect guest list:

-Before you start naming names, it’s a good idea to discuss your wedding budget and the level of intimacy you want for your ceremony.
+Before you start naming names, it’s a good idea to discuss your wedding budget and the type of wedding you’d like to have.
 From there, you’ll know your venue options and their capacities that will ultimately steer your final head count.

 Cheryl’s Tip